Tour Palm Springs With Modernism Week

 Also included are hundreds of innovative, stylish modern tract homes by William Krisel and Dan Palmer, and many, many others.

-A Little Something Extra: Spanish Colonial Architecture & Living Architect
+Something Extra: Spanish Colonial Architecture and Living Architects

-The tour goes beyond modernism to showcase extraordinary examples of Spanish Colonial architecture—the style that preceded the modern era—as well as contemporary works by living architects, illustrating how modernist ideals continue to thrive and shape Palm Springs’ evolving architectural landscape.
+The tour goes beyond modernism to showcase extraordinary examples of Spanish Colonial and Mediterranean architecture as well as contemporary works by living architects, illustrating how modernist ideals continue to thrive and shape Palm Springs’ evolving architectural landscape.

 Explore Acclaimed Architects Who Shaped Palm Springs Architecture